 This website was created to serve two purposes.
 First, we hope that it provides visitors with important general information about tetralogy of Fallot and genetics.
 The Genetics Resources page includes useful information about genetic discrimination, family history tools, and genetics basics.

-The second purpose of the website is to provide information about an ongoing research project, the Tetralogy of Fallot Genetics Registry, being conducted at Children's Hospital Boston, in collaboration with researchers at Harvard Medical School and Brigham & Women's Hospital.
+The second purpose of the website is to provide information about an ongoing research project, the Tetralogy of Fallot Genetics Registry, being conducted at Boston Children's Hospital, in collaboration with researchers at Harvard Medical School and Brigham & Women's Hospital.
 Please follow the links to learn more about the details of this voluntary project and how to become involved.

 Tetralogy of Fallot Genetics Registry

-Cardiologists and research scientists at Children's Hospital Boston, Brigham & Women's Hospital, and Harvard Medical School are studying the connection between genes (DNA) and congenital heart defects, especially tetralogy of Fallot (TOF).
+Cardiologists and research scientists at Boston Children's Hospital, Brigham & Women's Hospital, and Harvard Medical School are studying the connection between genes (DNA) and congenital heart defects, especially tetralogy of Fallot (TOF).

 Genes are the "instruction manual" for the development of the human body, including the heart.
 For more information about the genetics of TOF, please go to Genetics of Tetralogy of Fallot